KlapkovGV/scratch-llm/README.md

 ### How input text be splited into tokens

-In this section I want to describe how the tokenization process works using a simple example with Python's regular expression library.
+In this section I want to show how the tokenization process works using a simple example with Python's regular expression library.
 It is also worth mentioning that LLMs use prebuilt tokenizers in practice — for example, tiktoken from OpenAI, which is used in GPT.
 Such tokenizers are already optimized, work faster, and use BPE.

 Splitting text into individual tokens is a required preprocessing step for creating embeddings for an LLM.
 I practiced this with an example from Raschka's repository on GitHub, using the file "the-verdict.txt".
 First, the file contains a total of 20,479 characters, which need to be tokenized into individual words and special characters.
 These tokens are then converted into token IDs using a vocabulary, and later into embedding vectors that the LLM can process.